AY2122S1-CS2103T-W08-2/tp/docs/UserGuide.md

 ### Setting customized aliases for commands : `alias`

-Sets up an alias that can be used instead of a command.
+Sets up an alias that can be used as a substitution for a command word, allowing for faster access to frequently used commands.

 Format: `alias -c <existing_command> -as <alias>`